 housewives who will gradually impose their preferences.

 The year offers, however, hardly change in the musical field.
-Stars of the 1920s as Ben Bernie, Paul Whiteman, Ben Selvin keep still a strong popularity even if their inspiration remains confined in the style which made them famous.
+Stars of the 1920s as Ben Bernie, Paul Whiteman, Ben Selvin keep still a strong popularity even if their inspiration remains confined in the style that made them famous.
 It must be said that at 40, Paul Whiteman may always enjoy his achievements and a tremendous reputation throughout the world.
 He tested all kinds of music but time has come for him to reconsider otherwise musical arrangements that made the heyday of the "Roaring Twenties".
 In May is released "King of Jazz", a movie to his glory shot in Technicolor.
 Paul Whiteman insisted so that the sound is recorded regardless of the pictures in order to preserve its quality.
-But neither this technical boldness nor the original insertion of a cartoon, or even the impressive rendition of Rhapsody in Blue, George Gershwin's iconic composition dated 1924 which he had performed from its outset, prevent the film making a true failure.
+But neither this technical boldness nor the original insertion of a cartoon, or even the impressive rendition of Rhapsody in Blue, George Gershwin's iconic composition dated 1924 that he had performed from its outset, prevent the film making a true failure.
 The penniless viewers do not go along with the emphatic side of the show.

 Nothing actually goes in 1930.
 Bandleaders do not manage any more to pay their musicians and lay off, some vaudeville troupes disperse, many chorus-singers without contract hustle themselves in the few castings.
-The most jazzy"big bands", however, still work the better: Fletcher Henderson, Jimmie Lunceford, Luis Russell and of course Duke Ellington have the most verve while on the side of"white" musicians ,Ted Lewis, Leo Reisman, George Olsen, Ted Weems or Gus Arnheim have enough maturity to continue to display a significant health.
+The most jazzy"big bands", however, still work the better: Fletcher Henderson, Jimmie Lunceford, Luis Russell and of course Duke Ellington have the most verve while on the side of"white" musicians ,Ted Lewis, Leo Reisman, George Olsen, Ted Weems or Gus Arnheim have enough maturity to continue to display good health.
 For small bands begin, on the contrary, very bad years of scarcity.
-In such a gloomy environment, the style itself is evolving.
+In such a gloomy background, the style itself is evolving.
 The public currently seems to expect emotion and it is time for it to turn the page of the "Roaring Twenties", too light, too odd and already outdated.

 Considered redundant, classic musicals are on the way to take a few wrinkles.
-Despite their talent, singers like Bernice Claire, Helen Morgan and Jeannette McDonald miss fewer grace than rhythm.
+Despite their talent, singers like Bernice Claire, Helen Morgan and Jeanette McDonald miss fewer grace than rhythm.
 The voices of the moment are those of Ethel Waters, Annette Hanshaw, Libby Holman and especially the Boswell Sisters, a close harmony trio undoubtedly the most modern of the time that has already overshadowed their bright elders, the Brox Sisters.
 Looking closley, however, 1930 appears to be a year of withdrawal, confirmed artists being still those who take out the best.
 The most popular singers are mostly about thirty years old when they have not exceeded.

-6 Therefore, gone fantasy, charleston, "flapper" spirit, over the carelessness of the post-war period.
-Recession, concern of the following day, lack of work, threatening poverty are now on the menu of the daily life for millions of Americans.
+6 Therefore, gone fantasy, charleston dancing, "flapper" spirit, over the carelessness of the post-war period.
+Recession, concern of the following day, lack of work, threatening poverty are now on the menu of the daily life for millions Americans.
 The audience expects something better matching the reality of time and society.
 Even Louis Armstrong refines his style, giving up the unbridled virtuosity of the bands in New Orleans for a more temperate mode, without frills.
 A new generation appears soon with saxophonists Coleman Hawkins or Chu Berry.
 Sensuality that emanates from their instrument will emerge gradually and relegate some day the trombone to the rank of accessories.
 But we're not yet there in 1930, Lionel Hampton makes just his debut at vibraphone.
-The big hitters of the 20s as King Oliver (master of Louis Armstrong) and Jelly Roll Morton, however, are on the other hand out of breath and will not return to the front rank.
+The big hitters of the 20s as King Oliver (master of Louis Armstrong) and Jelly Roll Morton, however, are on the other hand out of breath and will not return to highlight.